 Further we say $\mu$ is \textbf{ergodic} if $\mu$ is $T-$invariant measure such that if $T^{-1}(A)=A$ then either $\mu(A)=0$ or $\mu(A)=1$. \end{definition} \begin{definition} We call a subshift \textbf{finitely irreducible} if there exists a finite set $\Omega$ containing words such that for all $e,e' \in E$ there is $\omega \in \Omega$ such that $e\omega e'$ is admissible.
-As well subshift is called \textbf{finitely primitive} if it is finitely irreducible and all words in $\Omega$ are of fixed length. \end{definition} Throughout this paper, we restrict to work with finitely irreducible subshifts. \begin{remark} Note that this notion is just a generalization of irreducible matrix when $E$ is countable.
-In fact, finitely irreducible condition guarantees that the shift map is topologically mixing, and finitely primitive guarantees that the shift map is topologically exact.
-If $E$ is finite then $A$ is irreducible iff $\sigma$ is topologically mixing iff $\sigma$ is transitive.
-Further, if $E$ is finite then $A$ is primitive iff $\sigma$ is topologically exact.
-It is clear that if the shift space is finitely irreducible then the backward orbit of every element is dense, i.e.
+As well subshift is called \textbf{finitely primitive} if it is finitely irreducible and all words in $\Omega$ are of fixed length. \end{definition} Throughout this paper, we restrict ourselves to work with finitely irreducible subshifts. \begin{remark} Note that this notion is just a generalization of an irreducible matrix when $E$ is countable.
+In fact, a finitely irreducible condition guarantees that the shift map is topologically mixing, and a finitely primitive guarantees that the shift map is topologically exact.
+Additionally, it is clear that if the shift space is finitely irreducible then the backward orbit of every element is dense, i.e.

 \end{remark} \begin{proposition} If $E$ is finite,